yogirajzala369/chatbot-ui/README.md

+# How to start the app

+After cloning the repository

+To start the Frontend

+- npm intall
+- npm start

+To start the backend

+- pip3 install transformers
+- pip3 install torch
+- pip3 install flask
+- pip3 install flask-cors
+- python3 app.py

 # Chatbot UI

 Welcome to Chatbot UI!
 This README provides an overview of how to containerize and deploy the app using Docker and Kubernetes.